richardsa/json-project-files/README.md

 # json-project-files
-## This repository is used to house json files for various projects
+## This repository is used to house json files for various projects.